Zoran Mušič: Career

-In 1991, Mušič was given the Prešeren Award for lifetime achievement, the highest decoration in the field of the arts in Slovenia.
+In 1991, a permanent collection of 134 graphic works donated by Zoran Mušič was opened at Dobrovo Castle in Brda.
+It was curated by Nelida Silič Nemec, director of the Museum (Goriški muzej) in Nova Gorica.
+A catalog was published with a list of the donated works, a biography with some quotations from Zoran Mušič, and three introductory studies by N. S. Nemec (The Permanent Collection of Graphic Works by Zoran Mušič), Nace Šumi (Zoran Mušič in Slovenian Painting), and Zoran Kržišnik (The Graphic Creativity of Zoran Mušič).
+In 1991, Mušič received the Prešeren Award for lifetime achievement, the highest recognition in the arts in Slovenia.
 Some of Mušič's works have been featured at Piran Coastal Galleries.
-Gallery Zala from Ljubljana prepared 7 exhibitions (4 in Ljubljana, one in: Belgrade, Vienna and London).
-A big retrospective was prepared in Modern Gallery from Ljubljana in November 2009.
-Academy of Sciences from Slovenia published a monograph, written by 20 authors from Slovenia, Croatia, Austria, Italy and France (Vizije Zorana Mušiča) November 2012.
-First permanent exhibition of his prints was open in Dobrovo (Brda) in 1991.
-Only permanent exhibition of his different works (paintings, prints, drawings) was open in National Gallery in Ljubljana in 2016.
-Bigger temporary exhibition of selected works was prepared in Lugano, Collezione Braglia in October 2016.
-Another exhibition was in Venice at Fortuny Museum in spring 2018: A Tribute to Zoran Music, The Zurich Room.
-The Leopold Museum in Vienna opened a bigger retrospective exhibition in April 2018 with 167 selected works.
+Gallery Zala from Ljubljana prepared seven exhibitions (four in Ljubljana, and one each in Belgrade, Vienna, and London).
+A large, important retrospective was presented at the Modern Gallery in Ljubljana in November 2009.
+The Slovene Academy of Sciences and Arts published a volume written by 20 authors from Slovenia, Croatia, Austria, Italy, and France (Vizije Zorana Mušiča) in November 2012.
+The only permanent exhibition of his various works (paintings, prints, and drawings) was opened at the National Gallery in Ljubljana in 2016.
+Jean Clair, Vanda Mušič and Gojko Zupan wrote a catalogue for the permanent exhibition.
+A large temporary exhibition of selected works was prepared at Lugano's Collezione Braglia in October 2016.
+Another exhibition took place in Venice at the Fortuny Museum in spring 2018: A Tribute to Zoran Mušič, The Zurich Room.
+The Leopold Museum in Vienna opened a large retrospective exhibition in April 2018 with 167 selected works.
+A large exhibition was opened in Gorizia in May 2025.